andreapavoni/ttfm_bot/README.md

 - `!skip` tells the bot to skip the current playing song
 - `!escort <user_name>` tells the bot to escort the specified `user_name` off the stage
 - `!boot <user_name>` tells the bot to kick the specified `user_name` off the room

+### Upgrading to newer versions

+Except if it has been specified differently in a new release notes, it should suffice to:

+- Download the new release
+- Stop the currently running bot
+- Replace old binary with the one from the new release
+- Restart the bot

 ## Credits